prad123/traffic-sign-classifier/README.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+I found five German traffic signs on the web.

-![alt text][image8] ![alt text][image9] ![alt text][image10]
-![alt text][image11] ![alt text][image12]

 I cropped them to just include the sign before reading them into python.
 After I read them in, I resized them to 32x32 and converted them to grayscale.
 I then normalized them the same way I did with the training data.
+Here's what they looked like:

+![alt text][image8] ![alt text][image9] ![alt text][image10]
+![alt text][image11] ![alt text][image12]

+I expected the model to have trouble with the 30 km/hr speed limit sign because the numbers get quite pixelated at the 32x32 resolution, so it seemed that the model may struggle classifying a 3 vs a 2 or another number.

+Also the 'no entry' and 'road work' signs seemed like they would be a challenge because of the noisiness of the backgrounds.
+The road work sign has a tree trunk in the background which adds a new shape to the frame, while the 'no entry' sign has a general cityscape backdrop.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set.